Donor Advised Funds

 Growing up in Wayzata, Minnesota, Kristin Duncanson always knew that giving back would be an important part of her future.
 What she did not anticipate is that sometimes her philanthropy would look less like cash and more like cash crops.

-For the past three years, Kristin Duncanson and her husband, Pat Duncanson, have regularly donated grain to Mankato Area Foundation as part of their donor advised fund.
+For several years, Kristin Duncanson and her husband, Pat Duncanson, have regularly donated grain to Mankato Area Foundation as part of their donor advised fund.
 The two are business partners and owners of Highland Family Farms in Mapleton, and they are firm believers in giving back to the communities and causes they care about.

 “Philanthropy is part of our heritage, and we want to be strategic and deliberate about our giving,” Kristin Duncanson said.
 “Donating grain is one great way to do just that.”